Can I give my car back to the finance company?

 Can I return a financed car within 6 months?

 Returning a financed car within six months is possible, but it's important that you check your finance agreement first.
 Some finance agreements may have clauses that allow for early termination of the contract with minimal fees, while others may charge significant fees for ending the agreement early.
-Returning the car within six months may also have different implications compared to returning it later in the agreement term which might carry fewer fees, depending on how long your term is.
+Returning the car within six months may also have different implications compared to returning it later in the agreement term which might carry fewer fees, depending on how long your term is, so always check the terms before making a decision.

 Can I give my car back on finance if I can't afford it?

-If you find yourself unable to afford your car finance payments due to a change in your circumstances, returning the vehicle to the finance company may be possible.
-However, it's important to consider the potential consequences before you do this.
+If you find yourself unable to afford your car finance payments due to a change in your circumstances, contact your finance provider – They may be able to offer a payment holiday or restructure your payments.
+Returning the vehicle to the finance company may also be possible, however, it's important to consider the potential consequences before you do this.
 Returning the car voluntarily may affect your credit rating and could mean you are charged additional costs, such as fees for early termination or excessive wear and tear.
-An alternative option might be to sell your car privately, but you would need to make sure you sell it for enough money to pay off the remaining balance of your finance agreement.
+An alternative option might be to sell your car privately, if allowed by the lender.
+Selling the car and using the proceeds to settle the finance may be an option.

 Can you walk away from car finance?